-But remember, popcorn, like a lot of other grains, usually have a best before date and not a use by date or an expiration date.
-Because of this distinction, you may safely use it for your healthy snack after the best before date has lapsed.
+But remember that popcorn, like a lot of other grains, usually has a best before date and not a use by date or an expiration date.
+Because of this distinction, you may safely use it for a healthy snack even after the best before date has lapsed.

 How to tell if Popcorn is bad, rotten or spoiled?

 When popcorn has gone bad, the moisture trapped within the hull has dried and thus the kernel will no longer pop.
 Popcorn may appear slightly darker when dried, but it is hard to tell for sure unless you actually try to pop the kernels.
-Some kernels will most likely pop, but you will have many more "old maids" (un-popped kernels) with old than with fresh popcorn.
-With microwave popcorn, the smell will be slightly different when you open the celophane bag around the microwave safe bag if the popcorn has gone bad.
+Some kernels will most likely pop, but you will have many more "old maids" (un-popped kernels) with older kernels than with fresh popcorn.
+With popcorn made specifically for the microwave, the smell will be slightly different when you open the celophane bag that comes wrapped around the microwave safe bag if the popcorn has gone bad.
 This is because the oils within the bag are beginning to go bad.
-If the oil has gone bad, the taste will be off and it is not recommended to pop these bags.
+If the oil has gone bad, the taste will be off and it is not recommended to bother popping these bags.

 How to store Popcorn to extend its shelf life?

 Proper food storage is key to extending the expiration date of food.